Team-Ikigami/Ascendance/.github/ISSUE_TEMPLATE/feature_request.md

 ## **Is your feature request related to a problem?
 Please describe.**

-The problem i'm experiencing involves the
+The problem i'm experiencing involves:

 **Replace this line**